streamlink/streamlink/ISSUE_TEMPLATE.md

 *Thanks for reporting an issue!*
-*Please read the contribution guidelines first! (see the link above)* *Also check the list of known issues before reporting an issue!*
+*Please read the contribution guidelines (https://github.com/streamlink/streamlink/blob/master/CONTRIBUTING.md#contributing-to-streamlink) first!*
+*Also check the list of known issues before reporting an issue!*
+* If this is a plugin request ensure that your request meets the requirements (https://github.com/streamlink/streamlink/blob/master/CONTRIBUTING.md#plugin-requests) or else it will be closed.

 *Feel free to use the following template.
 Be as detailed as possible.*
 *Please see the text preview to avoid unnecessary formatting errors.*